Purpose is important. When we have a purpose, we feel like our life is meaningful, that we matter, and that we contribute something good to the world.

-- You take regular time to reflect on your life experiences and to understand what you have learned from them.
+Take regular time to reflect on your life experiences and to understand what you have learned from them.
 This helps you gain wisdom.

-- You are gaining a clearer vision of what you are good at and what activities energize or interest you.
+Gain a clearer vision of what you are good at and what activities energize or interest you.
 This helps you become more creative.

-- You are gaining a stronger sense of your main values and the primary activities that give your life meaning.
+Gain a stronger sense of your main values and the primary activities that give your life meaning.
 You increasingly say “no” to activities and pursuits that distract you from these things.
 This helps you express love to yourself and others.

-- You are willing to set boundaries with people who discourage you or keep you from pursuing the values and activities that give your life meaning.
+Set boundaries with people who discourage you or keep you from pursuing the values and activities that give your life meaning.
 This also helps you express love to yourself and others.

-- You have one or more (perhaps a set) of activities and project that you keep returning to consistently over time to refine your skill or deepen your knowledge of them.
+Choose one or more (perhaps a set) of activities and project that you keep returning to consistently over time to refine your skill or deepen your knowledge of them.